camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 </beans>
 ```

-Remember that you additionally need a `META-INF/processes.xml` file.
+Remember to additionally add a `META-INF/processes.xml` file.

 > If you are manually managing your processEngine, you will have to register it on the RuntimeContainerDelegate as described in the EmbeddedProcessEngine section.